 Corral del Carbón in Granada - the Oldest Monument Left by the Arabs

-The construction consists of an entrance pavilion and an inner body with a courtyard surrounded by galleries and craft rooms.
+The building consists of an entrance pavilion that leads to the inner courtyard surrounded by galleries and rooms.

 © Copyright •